 This initiative will recognize and foster emerging design educators whose work shows extraordinary promise for the future of the discipline of architecture.
 Two strategic research themes have been established to both organize the school’s approach to this initiative and to help candidates prepare competitive applications:

 2. Digital Craft.
 In the fall of 2014, the College of Architecture and Design opened the FabLab in a historic masonry building in downtown Knoxville.
-The 20,000 square-foot facility boasts approximately $750,000 in new tools and machines including 3D printers, laser cutters, CNC mills and routers, a large-bed waterjet cutter, and AAB robotic manipulators.
+The 20,000 square-foot facility boasts approximately $1M in new tools and machines including 3D printers, laser cutters, CNC mills and routers, a large-bed waterjet cutter, and three industrial robotic arms for large scale fabrication.
 This new tooling adds to a shop culture that is well equipped with standard metal and woodworking equipment.
 These new technologies allow students and faculty to explore digital fabrication and extend the purview of craft-based production that, in part, defines the sensibilities of the region of East Tennessee.
 Students and faculty are excited about this new infrastructure and how it extends our capacity for meaningfully engaging the profession and discipline of architecture.
 Given these new capacities for the School of Architecture, we invite Fellowship applicants interested in executing impactful research through making in the context of digital fabrication.

 While priority will be given to Fellow applications that foreground one of these two strategic initiatives, the selection committee will also consider strong candidates whose research is tangential or outside the proposed lines of inquiry.

 Architects and designers from a range of allied design professions and disciplines who are interested in operating in an educational capacity and can demonstrate a significant engagement with architecture as a medium of design are encouraged to apply.